-Effect Disturbance and of lizards due to activities - Loss of District Pla injure or kill native an vegetation which may lizards Time scale Baseline Future environment Baseline Future environment Magnitude of effect The magnitude of effect is assessed as Negligible due to unlikely probability of lizard disturbance due to construction related noise and vibration.
-This effect is expected to be the same as baseline.
+Effect Disturbance and displacement of lizards due to construction activities Loss of District Plan vegetation which may injure or kill native lizards Time scale Baseline Future environment Baseline Future environment Magnitude of effect The magnitude of effect is expected to be assessed as Negligible due to unlikely probability of lizard disturbance due to construction related noise and vibration.
 Lizards are not currently expected to occupy these habitats.
 The magnitude of effect is Negligible.
 There is a reasonable probability that lizards will utilise these PL.1 habitats in the future.
 The magnitude of effect is expected to be High .
 Level of effect prior to impact management Very Low Very Low Very High Impact management and residual level of effect Not required Not required As part of future regional consenting processes, a survey should be undertaken to ascertain if native lizards are present within this vegetation.
-If confirmed, a Lizard Management Plan should be prepared in accordance with the Wildlife Act 1953. which should include: • Appointment of a herpetologist with who holds or can obtain appropriate Wildlife Authorisations. • Identification of lizard habitat which needs to
+If confirmed, a Lizard Management Plan should be prepared in accordance with the Wildlife Act 1953. which should include: • Appointment of a herpetologist with who holds or can obtain appropriate Wildlife Authorisations. • Identification of lizard habitat which needs to be cleared.